Skip to content

 Create Strategic Local Partnerships

-Partnering with nearby businesses creates mutual marketing opportunities without additional costs.
-Consider collaborating with local gyms (post-workout healthy options), offices (lunch delivery deals), or complementary businesses like wine shops or cooking schools.
+Partnering with nearby businesses creates shared marketing at no extra cost.
+Consider teaming up with local gyms (post-workout healthy options), offices (lunch delivery deals), or businesses like wine shops or cooking schools.

-Cross-promotion works especially well – display flyers for partner businesses whilst they promote your restaurant.
-This expands your reach into established customer bases that already trust your partners' recommendations.
+Cross-promotion works especially well.
+Display flyers for partner businesses while they promote your restaurant.
+This extends your reach into established customer bases that already trust your partners.

 Host joint events or themed evenings that combine your strengths.
-A wine and food pairing evening with a local wine merchant, for instance, attracts both customer bases and creates memorable experiences.
+A wine and food pairing evening with a local wine merchant, for example, draws both customer bases and creates memorable experiences.

 Implement Creative Loyalty Programmes

-Loyalty programmes encourage repeat visits and increase customer lifetime value.
-You don't need expensive technology – simple stamp cards or punch systems work effectively for smaller establishments.
+Loyalty programmes encourage repeat visits and raise customer lifetime value.
+You do not need expensive technology.
+Simple stamp cards or punch systems work well for smaller venues.

-Design programmes around your customers' behaviour patterns.
-If you're primarily a lunch spot, create a "10th lunch free" offer.
+Design programmes around how your customers behave.
+If you are mainly a lunch spot, create a "10th lunch free" offer.
 For evening restaurants, consider "bring a friend" discounts or special occasion rewards.

-Digital loyalty apps like Stamp Me or Loyalzoo offer affordable solutions that track customer visits automatically and send promotional messages directly to their phones.
+Digital loyalty apps like Stamp Me or Loyalzoo are affordable.
+They track customer visits automatically and send promotional messages straight to their phones.

-Loyalty programmes encourage repeat visits and increase customer lifetime value.
+Loyalty programmes encourage repeat visits and raise customer lifetime value.

 Byter DigitalDigital Marketing